rentry/rentry.github.io/about.md

 ---
 ## Words and maps

-I’m a web editor and digital strategist living near Portland, Oregon.
+I’m a web editor and digital strategist living in Portland, Oregon.

 I specialize in public sector web content strategy, editorial standards, and accessibility.
 I produce style guides, policy, and strategy that recognize the unique challenges and opportunities of digital communications in government.
 Mostly, I make sure words do their job.